her/enlighten/README.md

 began searching for a light theme.
 In my quest of trying different light themes I found that I was compromising readability for pastel colors, low saturation, and other maladies that kept me from enjoying, and sticking, to a light theme.

-In the end I decided to take on the challenge and attempt to create a sensible light focused theme that everyone could agree on.

 The goal of this project is to develop the world's most beautiful and legible light theme for every day use.
 It should be accessible to everyone, adaptable to the user, and available on as many platforms as possible.
 Color choices should